unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/archive/PublicLock/IPublicLockV13.md

 ```solidity
 function cancelAndRefund(uint256 _tokenId) external nonpayable
 ```

+cancel is enabled with a 10% penalty by default on all Locks.

 _allows the key manager to expire a given tokenId and send a refund to the keyOwner based on the amount of time remaining._